PoisotLab/ms_network_prediction/manuscript.md

 matrix $A$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA as the features vector for each species $i$.
 For each pair of (host, parasite) species $(i,j)$, we then feed the features vectors $(v_i, v_j)$ into a neural network.
-The neural-network uses four feed-forward layers (the first $\text{RELU}$, the rest $\sigma$) with appropriate dropout rates ($0.5$).
+The neural network uses four feed-forward layers (the first $\text{RELU}$, the rest $\sigma$) with appropriate dropout rates ($0.5$).
 This produces an output layer which is the probability-score for interaction between species $i$ and $j$.